 Wouldn’t it be great if you had a rich uncle or relative who decided to bless you with a huge lump sum of money?
 What if you hit the lottery or received a settlement from a lawsuit?
 There are numerous instances where these very things have happened to folks and overnight they went from pauper to prince.
 What would you do if that happened to you?

 Statistically, many people who win the lottery or otherwise come into large sums of money find themselves in bankruptcy in only a short amount of time.
 Why is that?
-Well, if they have not acquired smart money management skills prior to this windfall, often they’ll make poor choices.
+Well, if they have not acquired skills prior to this windfall, often they’ll make poor choices.
 Sometimes people just don't compute the numbers.

 Where Does It All Go?